 In order to fulfil our regulatory mandate, Avsec’s aviation security activities consist of four principal programmes:

-- Screening passengers and their carry-on baggage;
+- Screening passengers and their carry-on baggage

-- Screening checked baggage; Airport access controls;
+- Screening checked baggage; Airport access controls

-- Screening of airport workers; and
+- Screening of airport workers

-- Managing the Airport Identity Card system for restricted areas
+- Managing the Airport Identity Card system for restricted areas.

 Screening passengers and their carry-on baggage

-Avsec is responsible for pre-board screening at eight security designated airports.
+Avsec is responsible for pre-board screening at five security designated airports.
 All departing international passengers and their carry-on baggage are screened.
 All departing domestic passengers and their carry-on baggage are screened where the passenger is travelling on aircraft with seats for 90 or more regular air passengers.

 In the screening process, passengers and their carry-on baggage are inspected to ensure that prohibited items such as knives, firearms, incendiary devices, weapons, dangerous goods, explosives, or any other threat items are not carried onto the aircraft.
 The screening process in the international environment also ensures passengers do not take more than the allowed quantity of liquids, aerosols and gels (LAGs) into the cabin of the aircraft.